 Photo 1 © Didier Grappe.
 Dancers Ennio Sammarco, Ulises, Alvarez, Vania Vaneau, Agustina Sario, Jeanne Vallauri, Teresa Cunha.

 Photo 2 © Didier Grappe.
 Dancer Vania Vaneau.

 Photo 3 © Jean-Pierre Maurin.
 Dancer Vania Vaneau.

 Major figure of new French dance, Maguy Marin bombards the audience with the salvo attack of Salves, its striking images evoking a world in crisis.
 With dancers of explosive energy and meticulously choreographed staging, this powerful work is tinged with both the serious and the farcical.

 Photo © Michel Cavalca

 Born in Toulouse to Spanish parents who fled the Franco regime, Maguy Marin has been creating since the 1970s socially conscious dance pieces that have made her one of the most important figures of new French dance.
 The many awards she has received include the prestigious Bessie Award for Umwelt (presented in Montreal in 2007).
 She is also one of the rare non-Americans to have received the American Dance Festival Award.
-She is now 62...Read more about Maguy Marin
+She...Read more about Maguy Marin